RoccoLoxPrograms/CEaShell/readme.txt

 Translation
 --------------------

-CEaShell 1.1.5 (the latest GitHub release) has also been translated to French by Shadow (https://github.com/Bryankaveen).
-The rewritten CEaShell (v2.0.0+) has not been translated yet.
+CEaShell has also been translated to French by Shadow (https://github.com/Bryankaveen).

 Credits
 --------------------